Factbox: The Caixabank and Bankia merger in numbers

-MADRID (Reuters) - Caixabank and state-owned Bankia on Friday announced the details of a merger to create Spain’s biggest domestic bank by assets.
+MADRID (Reuters) - Caixabank CABK.MC and state-owned Bankia BKIA.MC on Friday announced the details of a merger to create Spain's biggest domestic bank by assets. [nL8N2GF0II]

 Following are some key figures: